IR0NTAL0N/SOFTWARE-ENHANCEMENTS/README.md

+# Powr Playlist

+Powr Playlist is a Windows desktop tool for managing large Plex playlists faster and more precisely than the standard Plex interface.

+It is designed for users who need better control over playlist order, block movement, CSV import/export, playlist creation from selections, and cross-server playlist copying.

+## Safety

+Powr Playlist never changes your actual media files.
+It does not move, rename, overwrite, or delete your movies or music.
+It works with playlists, Plex metadata, and backup-related operations only.

+## License

+This project is licensed under the GNU GPLv3.

 Here are 20 of the best features in clean bullet form:

 Add Copy Buffer...
 Sends everything collected in the copy buffer to a destination playlist.
 It can append to an existing playlist or create a new one.